|

 Comparing the Proton-Proton and Carbon Cycles

-The proton-proton cycle is a series of nuclear reactions which convert hydrogen nuclei (protons) into helium nuclei (alpha-particles).
-All Main Sequence stars do this, in one way or another.
-For stars like the Sun, the process almost always begins with the collision of two protons, hence its name, the "proton-proton" cycle.
-In massive stars, the process almost always involves carbon atoms catalyzing the reactions, and in the process being changed from carbon to nitrogen to oxygen, and at the end, back to carbon; hence its name, the "carbon" cycle, or using the abbreviations of the heavy atoms involved, the "CNO" cycle.
+The proton-proton cycle is a series of nuclear reactions that convert hydrogen nuclei (protons) into helium nuclei (alpha-particles).
+All Main Sequence stars fuse hydrogen to helium in one way or another.
+For stars like the Sun the process almost always begins with the collision of two protons, hence its name, the "proton-proton" cycle.
+In massive stars the process almost always involves carbon atoms catalyzing the reactions, and in the process being changed from carbon to nitrogen to oxygen, and at the end back to carbon; hence its name, the "carbon" cycle, or using the atomic symbols of the heavy atoms involved, the "CNO" cycle.

 (more to follow)